Brokerage Comparison

 eXp vs Keller Williams Commission Splits: Which Brokerage Is Better?

 Understanding brokerage commission structures is critical to your bottom line.
 We compare the exact commission splits, caps, franchise fees, and passive income opportunities of eXp Realty vs Keller Williams so you can see which model keeps more money in your pocket.
+If you are one of the real estate agents in Frisco, TX weighing a move, the numbers below are especially relevant.

 The Split: 80/20 vs. 70/30